cmse822/project-1-team-8/Project1WriteUpFinalSubmission.md

     Information for answers to this question were found in <https://crd.lbl.gov/assets/pubs_presos/parlab08-roofline-talk.pdf>.

     SpMV: Relatively low arithmetic intensity.
-It will be memory bound, so it won't reach the peak performance.
-Nowhere to utilize locality, so it requires a lot of memory loading.
+It will be memory bound, so it won't reach the peak performance since there is irregular memory access to the source vector which makes it difficult to load.
+There is also a very low arithmetic intnesity (less than 0.166 flops/byte) which most likely leads to memory bound.
 An optimization strategy that we would recommend would be matrix compression with register blocking, as that would improve the flop:byte ratio of this kernel.
-Since this kernel ustilizes all memory channels, it would perform better on the HPCC because there this
+Since this kernel ustilizes all memory channels, it would perform better on the HPCC because is more cache space than on Berk's laptop.
+The Spacse matrix-vector multiplication also runs at less than 10% of peak floating-point performance in unified processors.
+Therefore, SpMV would be running at 2.964 Gflops/s on Berk's laptop and 4.8 Gflops/s on the HPCC.
     #Jared Answer

     LBMHD: An optimization strategy that we would recommend is explicit SIMDization and cache bypass using the instruction movntpd, as this will increase the flop:byte ratio to ~1.0 on x86/Cell (compared to 0.7 flop:byte without).